geopor/airtable-image-export/README.md

 cd $KMVAR_Item_ID
 csvgrep -c ID -m $KMVAR_Item_ID ~/Downloads/$KMVAR_MostRecentCSV  | csvcut -c 6 | awk -F "[()]" '{ for (i=2; i<NF; i+=2) print $i }' | xargs -n 1 curl -O
 ```
-The last shell script we execute will create a folder in our exported images base folder (here we're using `~/Downloads/_item_pics`) to hold our images.
+The last shell script we execute will create a folder in our exported images base folder to hold our images (here we're using `~/Downloads/_item_pics`) .
 We'll `cd` into the directory so that the output of the next command will be sent to this folder.

 `csvgrep` searches for the item's ID (`$KMVAR_ItemID`) in the most recently downloaded csv export (`$KMVAR_MostRecentCSV`).
 The output is the found row, of which we only want the sixth column containing our images (`csvcut -c 6`).
 The `awk` and `print` commands strip away unecessary characters and return only the raw image URLs.
 Finally, `xargs` is called to loop through each image and `curl` it into our local folder.